-There are other verses that teach individual principles, such as the ones that appear regularly in the Sound Mind Investing newsletter reminding us of the warnings against being in debt (Proverbs 22:7), the importance of saving for the future (Proverbs 21:20), why we should diversify our risk (Ecclesiastes 11:2), and how God feels about our giving to help others (2 Corinthians 9:6-15).
+There are other verses that teach individual principles, such as the ones that remind us of the warnings against being in debt (Proverbs 22:7), the importance of saving for the future (Proverbs 21:20), why we should diversify our risk (Ecclesiastes 11:2), and how God feels about our giving to help others (2 Corinthians 9:6-15).
 These are all helpful in teaching us what we should do.
 But there's still something missing.

 Many years ago, I learned to add a verse that is extremely important in this regard, yet is rarely used in the context of stewardship.
 A friend and I were talking finances over lunch, and I asked him what he thought the single most important stewardship passage was.
 Without hesitation, he replied, "Galatians 5:16."
 That threw me off because I (supposedly a financial stewardship guru) had no clue as to what Galatians 5:16 says.
 Do you?
 Here it is, straight from the apostle Paul:

 "So I say, live by the Spirit, and you will not gratify the desires of the sinful nature" (NIV).
 Or as the Living paraphrase puts it: "I advise you to obey only the Holy Spirit's instructions.
 He will tell you where to go and what to do, and then you won't always be doing the wrong things your evil nature wants you to."

 I immediately saw the wisdom of my friend's answer.